-The tree of life and symbol of fertility is worshiped in many countries and is the basis for traditional cuisine.
+The tree of life and symbol of fertility is worshipped in many countries and is the basis for traditional cuisine.
 According to some myths, the coconut has emerged from the head of an ancestor or spirit – that’s why the three little holes look like a face.
 It’s a source of food and fluid that keeps the body healthy and prevents diseases.
-Packed with vitamins, minerals, healthy fats and fiber, it’s a true natural wonder.
+Packed with vitamins, minerals, healthy fats and fibre, it’s a true natural wonder.
 According to scientific studies, coconut water can even be used as an infusion solution.

 Time to take a closer look at this nut that´s not a nut and its amazing characteristics!

 Coconuts grow on the coconut palm, a tropical palm tree that’s about 25 meters tall.
 It’s mainly found in the areas around the equator, and Indonesia, the Philippines, and India are the world’s main producing countries.

 Coconut palms require high humidity, warm temperatures (around 27 degrees) and plenty of sunshine.
 They can survive with seawater, that’s why they’re often found in coastal areas.
 Some trees also grow at 1000 m above sea level, but their yields are much lower.
 The ovoid-shaped coconuts grow below a graceful crown that consists of large feather-like leaves.

 The coconut is not a nut, but a drupe or stone fruit, similar to the cherry or plum.
 The fibrous husk is the pulp, and the hard seed together with meat and water forms the stone of the fruit.